 Tribal Transportation Program Safety Funds (TTPSF)

-Each year under MAP-21, 2% of the available TTP funds are set aside to address safety issues in Native America.
+Each year under the FAST Act, 2% of the available TTP funds are set aside to address transportation safety issues in Native America.
 Funds are available to federally recognized Indian tribes through a competitive, discretionary program.
-Awarded annually, projects are chosen whose outcomes will address the prevention and reduction of death or serious injuries in transportation related crashes.
-We recognize that traffic fatalities and injuries severely impact the quality of life in Indian country.
-Statistics are consistently higher than the rest of the nation as a whole; we advocate the development of Strategic Transportation Safety Plans as a means for tribes to determine how transportation safety needs will be addressed in tribal communities.
+Awarded annually, projects are chosen whose outcomes will address the prevention and reduction of death or serious injuries in transportation related incidents, such as motor vehicle crashes.
+Transportation fatalities and injuries severely impact the quality of life in Indian country.
+Statistics are consistently higher than the rest of the nation as a whole.

 - TTPSF Frequently Asked Questions